Teplitsa/TeploBot/readme.txt

 Developers could define own commends through `gwptb_supported_commnds_list` filter (details published in wiki on  [GitHub](https://github.com/Teplitsa/GWPTB)).

-Commands should be defined in chat with [@BotFather](https://telegram.me/botfather) to be accepted by plugin: use `/setcommands` command and follow the instuctions.
+Commands should be defined in chat with [@BotFather](https://telegram.me/botfather) to be accepted by plugin: use `/setcommands` command and follow the instructions.

 **Help the project**

 We will be very grateful if you will help us to make GWPTB better.

-* You can add a bugreport or a feature request on [GitHub](https://github.com/Teplitsa/GWPTB/issues).
+* You can add a bug report or a feature request on [GitHub](https://github.com/Teplitsa/GWPTB/issues).
 * Send us your pull request to share a code improvement.
 * Translate the plugin in your language